dessertlab/EVIL/INSTALL.md

 ### Recommended GPU Set up
 * If you are using an HPC cluster run the following command to enable **Python 3.7 with CUDA**: `module load cuda/9.2  anaconda3/5.0.1-cuda92`
 * If you are using a local machine and have anaconda set up already run the following command `conda env create -f evil_env_gpu.yml` Upon completion activate it using `conda activate evil_env`.
-The alternative to using our environment file, you can run ``conda install pytorch torchvision cudatoolkit=11.1 -c pytorch -c nvidia`` followed by ``pip install -r requirements_gpu.txt``.
+Alternatively to using our environment file, you can run ``conda install pytorch torchvision cudatoolkit=11.1 -c pytorch -c nvidia`` followed by ``pip install -r requirements_gpu.txt``.
 After this, you can move to the Install Natural Language tools section.

 ## Step 2: Dependencies Setup